svropsitam/TETRAquantSimulator/README.md

 ---
 ---
 ---

+# Manual
+## for the "Tetra Quant Simulator" Program

+This program allows users to draw on a canvas with wave effects and interaction with particles.
+Below is a detailed guide for using and configuring the program’s features.

+## Features Description

+### Drawing Canvas (Canvas)
+The program provides a canvas sized 600x400 pixels, where users can draw using a mouse or touchscreen.
+The selected color determines the appearance of the lines drawn by the user.

+### Color Selection Buttons
+There are several buttons for selecting the drawing color:

+- **Red**: Draws red lines.
+- **Green**: Draws green lines.
+- **Blue**: Draws blue lines.
+- **Orange**: Draws orange lines that trigger a special effect.

+### Wave Trigger (Wave)
+The **Start Wave** button triggers the wave simulation, which is generated around the red lines.

+### Undo Last Line (Undo)
+The **Undo** button allows users to cancel the last drawn line.

+### Clear Canvas
+The **Clear** button removes all lines and particles from the canvas.

+### Particle Settings
+- **Particle Count**: You can adjust the number of wave particles, specifying a value from 1 to 360.
+- **Particle Speed**: The user can set the speed of particle movement.

+## How to Use the Program

+### Drawing
+Click on the canvas while holding the mouse button or using the touchscreen to begin drawing.
+The line color will change according to the selected color button.

+### Starting the Wave
+Once you’ve drawn several red lines, click the **Start Wave** button to activate the wave effect, which spreads from the red lines.
+Wave particles will move in different directions.

+### Particle Interaction
+Orange particles, created when drawing orange lines, interact with wave particles.
+They may collide and bounce off the wave particles, creating additional effects.

+### Undo and Clear
+To undo the last line, press the **Undo** button.
+To clear the entire canvas, press the **Clear** button.

+## Technical Details
+- The program uses **HTML5 Canvas** for drawing.
+- Particle interaction with lines and other particles is implemented through basic physical calculations (reflection, interaction with other particles).
+- **JavaScript** is used for handling mouse and touchscreen events and for simulating waves.

+## How to Run the Program
+1. Download the HTML file to your computer.
+2. Open the file in any modern browser (e.g., Google Chrome or Firefox).
+3. Start drawing on the canvas using the interface.

+## Controls

+- **Red Color**: Click the **Red** button to draw in red.
+- **Green Color**: Click the **Green** button to draw in green.
+- **Blue Color**: Click the **Blue** button to draw in blue.
+- **Orange Color**: Click the **Orange** button to draw in orange.
+- **Start Wave**: Click the **Start Wave** button to trigger the wave effect.
+- **Undo**: Click the **Undo** button to undo the last drawing.
+- **Clear**: Click the **Clear** button to clear the canvas.

+## Settings

+- **Particle Count**: You can adjust the number of wave particles using the corresponding field.
+- **Particle Speed**: Change the speed of the particles through the text box.

+This program enables the creation of an artistic interface with wave interaction effects, allowing users to visualize interesting physical phenomena on the canvas.

+---
+---

 ## LICENSE AGREEMENT
 This License Agreement (hereinafter referred to as the "Agreement") is a legally binding agreement between you (hereinafter referred to as the "User") and Tetianych-Bublyk Bohdan-Liubomyr (hereinafter referred to as the "Licensor") regarding the use of the software(TETRAquantSimulator) (hereinafter referred to as the "Software").